Skip to Content

 When should I see a doctor about my vascular malformation symptoms?

-If you experience any symptoms associated with vascular malformations, it is important to seek medical attention right away.
-Some vascular malformations can cause life-threatening complications, such as internal bleeding or nerve damage.
+Seek medical attention right away if you experience any symptoms of vascular malformations.
+Some vascular malformations can cause life-threatening complications, like internal bleeding or nerve damage.

 Back to top

-To accurately diagnose a vascular malformation, your doctor will conduct a thorough physical examination and review your medical history.
+To diagnose a vascular malformation, your provider will conduct a thorough physical exam and review your medical history.

 Your doctor may order imaging tests including: